-POLICY 17.3.9: East County Water Control District is encouraged to continue to develop and maintain its infrastructure to minimize flooding and, manage flows down the Orange River, and improve water quality.
-In addition, ECWCD is encouraged to work with the Lee County Emergency Operations Center to develop a system to warn residents in advance of large releases of water.
+POLICY 17.3.9: East County Water Control District is encouraged to continue to develop and maintain its infrastructure to minimize flooding and manage flows down the Orange River.
+In addition, ECWCD is encouraged to develop a system to warn residents in advance of large releases of water.
 ECWCD is also encouraged to develop means to improve water quality.